GianRathgeb/gianrathgeb.github.io/_posts/2021-08-24-solid-state.md

 ---

 These is the email service.
 The name of the service is Apache James.
-For this version of the James Email service.
+For this version of the James Email service, there is an exploit, but only for the administration tool.

 ### Port 4555